valiuz/tailer-documentation/data-pipeline-operations/convert-xml-files-to-csv/convert-xml-files-to-csv-configuration.md

 * Global parameters: General information about the data operation.
 * Filenames templating: Optionally, you can add a creation step for a table that will contain the result of the extraction.
-* Credentials parameters : Mandatory credentials parameters of a service account that can access the input/output buckets.
+* Credentials parameters: Mandatory credentials parameters of a service account that can access the input/output buckets.

 ## 👁🗨 Example